cozy/coachCO2/README.md

 ```

 #### Add single account
-This script allows you to add a tracemob or openpath type account (use `--help` for more information)
+This script allows you to add a tracemob or openpath type account

+For openpath account you can specify a custom token.
+Specify a token set the `--source-account` option to `openpath`. (use `--help` for more information)

 ```
 yarn scripts:addAccount [-l, --login] <login>